PROJECT-LMA/Front-end-Android/README.md

 ## Functions
 1. User can get real time usage information of the laundry machines in their selected region.
 2. User can reserve laundry machines.
-3. USer can  scan the QR code to use/close the laundry machines.
+3. User can  scan the QR code to use/close the laundry machines.
 ## Install
 1. Download from our github: https://github.com/PROJECT-LMA